 This is a loaded topic as communication encompasses virtually all elements of business.
 I’d like to focus on lead generation and requirements gathering.

-In the video, Jennifer talked about the telephone or broken telephone game (probably known as the Chinese Whisperer game in India), and how in some cases what is initially gathered as a requirement is translated as something very different as it travels through the corporate communication chain.
-This does result in lost business, no-show clients or clients who just seem to disappear.
+Why is this a problem?
+Well, especially when there is no or bad documentation, the requirements get lost in translation along the communication chain.
+And, worse, if we don’t really understand the business need for some of these requirements, we lose more understanding of the importance of a requirement.
+This results in lost business, no-show clients or clients who just seem to disappear.
 Why?
 Because Americans are not comfortable with vague communication.
 Americans prefer more concrete communication.
 As we can see from the get-go these two communication styles are just about in direct opposition to each other!

 In this process it’s good to understand how to gather requirements; and believe it or not there is also a huge cultural difference in this process as well!
 I remember the first time I tried to gather requirements for a training program in India.
 I came extensively prepared for the session.
 I did a lot of research about the company and had a litany of questions.
 I was greeted with a bated and stunned silence.
 As an American I felt I left the meeting with LESS information than I came in with.
 I was stumped.
 Over time, I realized that some Indians may feel that too many questions could give the impression of being unprepared or not really having expertise in the area because if you are an expert- why would you need to ask questions!
 Then, I realized that the questions would not be questions but statements to gather information.
 This would not at all work with Americans as statements are considered combative and rude.
 Americans may just shut down.
 A classic example of a request that often comes as a statement in India is the meeting request:

 Meeting request as a statement: We will meet tomorrow at 5pm.